 - Vitamin B3 – reduces tissue swelling and help increase blood flow

 - Vitamin B6 – when combined with vitamin B12 in proper concentration has shown to reduce heart disease

 - Vitamin B12 – This is the most vital of the B vitamins.
 It aids in the formation of cells, healthy nerves, maintaining immune system and mental function

 - Vitamin C – helps in the formation of cartilage and bone.

-Fat soluble vitamins are vitamins that stay in the body and are typically stored in the liver.
+Fat soluble vitamins stay in the body and are typically stored in the liver.
 You can usually receive enough of these compounds by eating a well-balanced diet.
 Before taking the daily recommended dose of fat soluble vitamins you must consult your doctor.
-Overdoses of these vitamins can cause a toxic build-up.
+Overdoses of these supplements can cause a toxic build-up.
 The major fat soluble vitamins include:

 - Vitamin A – lungs, throat and mouth depend on vitamin A to retain moisture.
 It is also important for your skin, bones, teeth, digestive system and eyes.

 - Vitamin K – plays an important role in the clotting of blood as well as overall bone health.